cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 ## Exploratory Data Analysis (EDA)

-With the macro statistics following, we can see there's an obvious imbalance between fraud and non-fraud transaction, which potential cause the difficulty of training a smart machine learning model out of it.
+From the following macro statistics, we observe an obvious imbalance between fraud and non-fraud transaction, which potential cause the difficulty of training a smart machine learning model out of it.
 ![png](/images/DS4A-finance/Macro_statistics.png)

 The distribution of amount of transaction is strongly **right-skewed**, which provide us with a hint of either finding a clear outlier pattern or a decision driving factor of the underlying rule of fraud transaction.